Getting Started with NUnit

 %teamcity.tool.NuGet.CommandLine.DEFAULT%parameter reference should properly resolve to the NuGet installation path on the agent.

-Then nunit3-console should appear under the packages directory.
+Then nunit3-console should appear under the package directory.

-Install NUnit manually on all the agents in some standard location and configure the path to
+Install NUnit manually to a standard location on all the build agents and configure the path to

 nunit-console.exein your NUnit build step.